Healthy Homes Assessment Clouston Park

 Clouston Park Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Clouston Park and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required for all Clouston Park and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.
+• Landlords and property managers must keep records of their compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2023